DNA-and-Natural-Algorithms-Group/KinDA/README.md

 Load the file `Zhang_etal_Science2007.pil` in an interactive KinDA session, and begin querying basic data.

+For example, run the following from within the `examples` subdirectory of KinDA.

 ```sh
 $ python -i analyze.py Zhang_etal_Science2007.pil
 ```